 During the preview, Password synchronization is enabled by default when Pass-through authentication is selected as the sign-in option in Azure AD Connect.
 This setting can be disabled on the Options page of Azure AD Connect.

 When a user enters their username and password into the Azure AD sign-in page, Azure AD places the username and password on the appropriate on-premises connector queue for validation.
 One of the available on-premises connectors then retrieves the username and password and validates it against Active Directory.
 The validation occurs over standard Windows APIs similar to how Active Directory Federation Services validates password.

 The on-premises Domain Controller then evaluates the request and returns a response to the connector, which in turn returns this response to Azure AD.
 Azure AD then evaluates the response and responds to the user as appropriate, for example by issuing a token or asking for Multifactor Authentication.
 This diagram shows the various steps:

 Before you can enable and use Azure AD pass-through authentication, you need to have:

-- An Azure AD directory for which you are a global administrator.
+- An Azure AD tenant for which you are a global administrator.

-It is recommended that the account be a cloud only admin account so that you can manage the configuration of your tenant should your on-premises services fail or be unavailable.
+It is recommended that the account is a cloud-only admin account so that you can manage the configuration of your tenant should your on-premises services fail or be unavailable.

-- A server running Windows Server 2012 R2 or higher on which to run the AAD Connect tool.
-This machine must be a member of the same forest at the user who will be validated.
+- A server running Windows Server 2012 R2 or higher on which to run Azure AD Connect.
+This machine must be a member of the same forest as the users who are validated.

-- Note if you have more than one forest containing users to be synchronized with Azure AD, the forests must have trusts between them.
+- If you have more than one forest containing users to be validated with Azure AD, the forests must have trusts between them.